 Method

-2. Stir in the tomato paste, canned tomatoes and wine.
+Stir in the tomato paste, canned tomatoes.
 Add a half teaspoon of white pepper.
 Bring to a simmer, then turn the heat down low and cook for 30–40 minutes, until most of the liquid has evaporated again.
 Season with salt and stir in the chopped parsley.
+Set aside.

-6. Line the base of an ovenproof dish with a third of the Egg Plant, and top with half the meat.
-Repeat these layers, finishing off with a layer of Egg Plant, then top with the sauce.
+Using one third of the Egg Plant, lay down a layer in your dish, then top with half of the meat filling.
+Repeat these layers again, finishing off with a layer of Egg Plant, then top with the bechamel sauce.